LulububuSoftwareGmbH/boltredirector/readme.md

-**This repo, in its current state, will no longer be maintained.
-Instead, I will work on a new version that will be similar to [ProcessJumplinks](https://github.com/mike-anthony/ProcessJumplinks) for ProcessWire.
+**This repo, in its current state, is no longer being maintained.
+Instead, I will soon work on a new version that will be similar to [ProcessJumplinks](https://github.com/mike-anthony/ProcessJumplinks) for ProcessWire in terms of functionality.
 Once ready, it will be made available from my personal account, and not the Foundry Code account (which will be deleted).**

+Features to come:

+1. Better wildcard implementation
+2. More smart wildcards
+3. Mapping collections
+4. Enhanced cleaning
+5. Debug mode
+6. Legacy domain support

+There will be no admin-backend support, however.
+The extension will continue to use a configuration file.

 - - -
 - - -